-Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.
+Consuming a variety of fruits and vegetables has long been associated with a reduced risk of many lifestyle-related health conditions.

 1) Maintaining healthy bones